edmunds/cookbook-chef-span/README.md

 The output of the chef-span.rb script is a collection of vertices and edges which can be used with graphing software to visualize your network.

+For details on and examples of working with the output graph (file), see https://github.com/edmunds/chef-span

 Attributes
 ==========